Charter colony: Massachusetts Bay Colony

 In 1628, a Puritan group of well-rounded businessmen created the Governor for and Company of Massachusetts Bay to be a profitable investment in the colonies.
-The Council for New England authorized a land grant, allowing the company rights to the area between the Charles and Merrimack rivers to the Pacific Ocean westward.
+The Council for New England authorized a land grant, allowing the company rights to the area between the Charles and Merrimack rivers westward to the Pacific Ocean.
 Seeking surplus protection for their endeavor, the Puritans requested and were granted a charter from England.

 In 1629, the businessmen undertaking the New World endeavor signed the Cambridge Agreement, agreeing to accomplish the Atlantic voyage for complete authority over the charter and the colony.
 The power transfer was an influential step to creating a theocratic Massachusetts.
 Political power was held by the staunch Puritanical fellow believers.
 In 1684, the royal charter was taken away, splitting the Massachusetts Bay company and the colony.
 In 1691, Plymouth Colony and Maine were absorbed in a new royal charter.